TAOISM: Three Approaches to Power and the Taoisms That Follow

 2. Go over each of the following questions repetitively, until there are no more answers:

-(a) “How have others transgressed against the precept: ‘Honor and help your parents’?”
+(a) “How have others transgressed against the precept: ‘Flourish and prosper’?”

-(b) “How have you transgressed against the precept: ‘Honor and help your parents’?”
+(b) “How have you transgressed against the precept: ‘Flourish and prosper?”

 Do a quick review to see if you did not miss any answers on this step.
 You should be feeling good about this step.